auraphp/Aura.Cli_Project/README.md

 CLI applications.

 By "minimal" we mean *very* minimal.
-The project provides only a dependency injection container, a configuration system, a command console, context and standard I/O objects, and a logging instance.
+The project provides only a dependency injection container, a configuration system, a command console, a pair of context and standard I/O objects, and a logging instance.

 This minimal implementation should not be taken as "restrictive".
 The DI container, coupled with the kernel's two-stage configuration, allows a wide